-Program funds may be used for two purposes only: 1) "Hard costs" (materials, labor, etc.) associated with the rehabilitation of eligible dwelling units; and, 2) "soft costs" for activities ancillary to the rehabilitation work (inspections, work write-ups, cost estimates, etc.) accrued in the management of the ESFRLP project.
+Program funds may be used for three purposes only: 1) "Hard costs" (materials, labor, etc.) associated with the rehabilitation of eligible dwelling units; 2) "soft costs" for activities ancillary to the rehabilitation work (inspections, work write-ups, cost estimates, etc.) accrued in the management of the ESFRLP project; and 3) "Administrative Costs" for necessary and documented administrative costs.
 More specific definitions of these cost categories are provided in the Program Guidelines at section 2.2, "Eligible Uses of Funds" ("PG 2.2").
 Definitions vary slightly by funding cycle.

-At this time hard costs per dwelling unit cannot exceed a set total per unit (\$30,000) unless the Member request additional funds per unit.
+At this time hard costs per dwelling unit cannot exceed a set total per unit (\$40,000) unless the Member request additional funds per unit.
 For ESFRLP16, SFRLP17 and ESFRLP18 hard cost cannot exceed \$25,000.
-The hard cost maximum was raised to \$30,000 in the ESFRLP cycle.
+The hard cost maximum was raised to \$40,000 in the ESFRLP cycle.
+In upcoming cycles, the hard cost will be rasied to \$70,000 per unit.
 Members may set more stringent limits, in their adopted Assistance Policies, than Program limits, which vary by funding cycle (see PG 3.2).